- Female students and employees are under-represented in STEM-related fields.

 Women who choose to rise to the challenge and pursue a STEM career later face the prospect of unequal pay and restricted career progression.
 Additionally, gender disparities adversely affect economic growth and social progress, studies show.

-The UIS is developing new indicators to better understand the dynamics that shape women’s decisions to seek a career in STEM-related fields, showing the extent to which family decisions, financial considerations, workplace culture and discrimination can shape female career choices and progression in these areas.
+The UIS is developing new indicators to better understand the dynamics that shape women’s decisions to seek a career in STEM-related fields, showing the extent to which family decisions, financial considerations, workplace culture and discrimination can shape female career choices and progression of women in STEM.